Peter Hammill: Live performances

 Live concerts by Peter Hammill are characterised by a degree of unpredictability, in terms of the songs played, the arrangements and the players involved.
 Hammill generally does not undertake live tours to promote albums.
 Whenever he plays with a certain predominant line-up, almost always there will also be concerts interspersed with different permutations of musicians, so the word "tour" is not always very applicable.

 From September 1981 until September 1985 Hammill played with the K group, playing raw, energetic, new-wave rock.
 A live recording of a number of these concerts was released as The Margin.
 In March and April 1983, Hammill with John Ellis was the support act for Marillion on their UK tour in support of their debut album Script for a Jester's Tear.

 From February until October 1990 he played with Nic Potter on bass and Stuart Gordon on violin.
 A live recording of these shows was released as Room Temperature.
 From April 1993 until August 1996 they were joined by Manny Elias on drums.
 A live recording of these shows was released as There Goes The Daylight.
 From October 1994 until August 1996 Hammill played with David Jackson on flutes and saxophones, Stuart Gordon on violin and Manny Elias on drums (this line-up is sometimes informally referred to as the Peter Hammill Quartet).

 From January 1998 until November 2006 Hammill played with just Stuart Gordon on violin.
 Of these shows the live recording Veracious was released.

 From 1969 on, Hammill has also performed solo concerts, with just guitar and keyboards.

 Fie!
 Records

 Hammill's early records, like the Van der Graaf Generator albums, were released on Charisma Records.
 He parted company with them after pH7 (1979), and then released albums on a number of small labels.
 A Black Box came out on S-Type, a label run by Hammill and his manager Gail Colson.
 Enter K and Patience appeared on Naive, Skin and The Margin on Foundry and In A Foreign Town, Out of Water and Room Temperature on Enigma Records.
 In 1992 he formed his own label, Fie!
 Records, on which all his albums since Fireships have been released.
 The label's logo is the Greek letter phi (Φ), a pun on PH-I. Ever since the 1970s he has also had his own home recording studio, called Sofa Sound.
 His website was later named after the studio.

+In November 2023, Hammill wrote that he had "passed over the curatorship of the Fie! catalogue to Cherry Red".